Considering UX Services for your software? Sign up for our series ✉️

 Here’s a quiz: what’s the kind of UX that’s not web, mobile apps or things that regular Joes use?
 That leaves just one possibility: Enterprise UX.

-Enterprise UX has been defined here and there; mostly, this field as being focused on software people use at work.
+Enterprise UX has been defined here and there; mostly, this field is focused on software people use at work.
 We use the term ‘software’ when describing what enterprise UX applies to because the word implies a depth of interaction and pure power that the term ‘web app’ just doesn’t quite carry.
-Enterprise software however can also be referred to as B2B SaaS (software as a service), or complex products.
+Enterprise software can also be referred to as B2B SaaS (software as a service) as well.

 If you find yourself suddenly designing these complex software applications, you’ll need to get situated with the type of thing you’re working on and integrate and emphasize some parts of your existing UX workflow.
 There are unique parts of the UX workflow for enterprise applications, it’s not the same as what you’d expect for a consumer app or web project.